rrainey/dropkick/README.md

 ## PCB Notes
 My prototype circuit boards were fabricated by both OSHPark and PCBgogo.
 Both are excellent manufacturers for hobbyists.

+### Bootloader

+I flash both of these boards with the [Adafruit Trinket M0 bootloader](https://github.com/adafruit/uf2-samdx1/releases/download/v3.15.0/bootloader-trinket_m0-v3.15.0.bin) bin image.
+The current version is 3.15.
+Programming is performed via a Segger J-Link USB adapter using Microchip Studio (formerly Atmel Studio).
+Use Device = "ATSAMD21G18A".
+Program from the bootload .bin image file and then set the USER_WORD_0.NVMCTRL_BOOTPROT fuse to 8192 bytes.

 ## Solder Reflow

 The solder reflow process has turned out to be a tricky step in constructing the PCBs, particularly with the SAM-M8Q IC.
 Basically it requires extra heat soak in